 When I met him, Graham was worried about what lay in store for him: “What if my business fails?
 What about when I am old and retired?”
 And most importantly; “What if SHE makes further poor financial decisions and wants more money?”.
 After all he is still not paying her as much as she wanted.
 Graham reflected that he was tired and that he “cannot accept to live with this uncertainty hanging over my head for the rest of my life”.

 Graham did not choose for this to hit the media but the High Court is a public arena, which journalists often attend and his divorce captured the public interest.
 Journalists and photographers camped outside his home and office, begging to interview him.
 He gave one interview to the Evening Standard calling for a change in the law but has refused other offers.
 “I also chose not to dignify the numerous lies and inaccuracies floating up in the press as I feared that this would escalate in mud-slinging with my ex-wife which I wanted to protect my family from at all cost”.

 Graham is not vindictive towards his ex-wife but simply wants to end their relationship.
 He had come to meet me, as he trusted that we were not interested in dishing up dirt but of helping him express his side of the story in a way in which he felt comfortable.

 We reflected that, while so much was out of control, how he handled the public attention was one thing that was still in his power.
 So, Graham’s final thoughts were that “I will continue to fight for justice and freedom from this financial burden and ongoing threat, but this will not be at the expense of my dignity”.

-If you feel that it is wrong that an ex can come after you at any point in the future and request more money, even after having given him/her vast sums, then please support Graham by helping him to fund his legal costs: https://www.justgiving.com/crowdfunding/graham-mills-1
+If you feel that it is wrong that an ex can come after you at any point in the future and request more money, even after having given him/her an equitable sum, then please support Graham by helping him to fund his legal costs: https://www.justgiving.com/crowdfunding/graham-mills-1